flipacholas/Architecture-of-consoles/articles/master-system.md

 Inside VRAM, there's an area dedicated for tiles called **Character generator** (Sega calls 'Characters' to tiles) and it's set to be **14 KB long**.
 Each tile occupies 32 bytes, so we can store up to 448 tiles.

-There are 64 pixels defined on every tile, the VDP rules that each pixel must weigh 4 bits, which means that up to **16 colours can be chosen**.
+There are 64 pixels defined on every tile, the VDP rules that each pixel must weight 4 bits, which means that up to **16 colours can be chosen**.
 Those bits reference a single entry on **Colour RAM** or 'CRAM'.
 That area is found inside the VDP and stores the colour palettes.
 Colour palette systems help reduce the size of tiles in memory and allows programmers to alternate their colours without storing multiple copies.

 Colour RAM stores **two palettes of 16 colours each**.
 Each entry is 6-bit wide and each 2-bit set defines one colour from the RGB model.
 This means that there are 64 colours available to choose from.
 {{% /inner_markdown %}}